NBISweden/workshop-reproducible-research/docs/git.md

 ```

 * Go to Bitbucket and check Commits.
 Can you see that the tag has been added?
-* Let's assume we now got review comments and by fixing those had to update our code.
+* Let's assume we now got comments from the reviewers, and by fixing those we had to update our code.
 Open `config.yml` and change the line `max_reads: 25000` to `max_reads: 50000`.
 Commit and push that change:

 ```bash
 git add config.yml